Journal Hosting Service

-The Library's journal hosting service offers support for academic staff and students who are interested in setting up their own online journals.
+The University's journal hosting service offers support for academic staff and students who are interested in setting up their own online journals.
 The service uses Open Journal Systems (OJS) to support the publishing process, including submission, peer-review and online publication.
-The Library will act as 'electronic distributor' for the journal and will provide a secure archive for the content.
+The hosting service will act as 'electronic distributor' for the journal and will provide a secure archive for the content.
 The Journal Manager and Editorial staff will be the publishers of the journal and will be responsible for management and administration, and for journal content.

 Who is currently using the service?

 See our A-Z list of journal titles (OJS hosting site)

 Who can use the service?